rempsyc/lab/README.md

 Rimouski, Québec, Canada<br>
 [sagelab.uqar@gmail.com](mailto:sagelab.uqar@gmail.com)

+## Use this website as a template

+To create a new lab or academic website from this project, select **Use this template** at the top of the repository, or open [Create a new repository from this template](https://github.com/rempsyc/lab/generate).
+GitHub will create a clean, independent repository in your account without copying the SAGE Lab’s commit history.

+After cloning your new repository on Windows, install Git and Go, then run `./preview.ps1` in PowerShell.
+The script downloads the correct Hugo version and opens a live local preview.
+Replace the SAGE Lab content, profiles, links, branding, domain settings, and publication records before publishing your site.

+Please use the template workflow rather than forking this repository.
+This repository is maintained as the official SAGE Lab website and does not accept external pull requests or direct contributions.

 ## About this repository

 This repository contains the source of the SAGE Lab’s bilingual website, published at [labosage.com](https://labosage.com/).
 The site is built with [Hugo Blox](https://hugoblox.com/) and hosted on GitHub Pages.
-Corrections and contributions may be proposed through pull requests.

 To preview the site locally on Windows, open PowerShell in this folder and run `./preview.ps1`.
 The script uses the correct Hugo version for this project without changing any other Hugo installation.